asselstine/truffle-migrate-off-chain/README.md

 # Truffle Migrate: Off-chain

 This library acts as a drop-in replacement for Truffle's `migrate` command.
-It stores the migration version and deployed contract addresses for each network in the local filesystem.
+It stores the migration version and deployed contract addresses for each network off-chain in the local filesystem.
 This means that development networks can added to .gitignore, and production deployments can be committed: allowing easier integration with continuous deployment processes.

 # Setup